 Imagine the lush mountain forests, brilliant green tea gardens, ocean rain and rushing streams of Laoshan Village.
 The local lore explains that in ancient times, Laoshan was dry, cracked earth with none of the beauty that covers the mountains today.
 In the midst of wars among chieftains, a struggling emperor, and droughts across the land, Laoshan was just a poor village like any other.

-The villagers had to walk miles to the nearest well to draw enough water to drink, and no matter how many wells they tried digging nearby, none yielded fresh water -only ocean salt water.
+The people had to walk miles to the nearest well to draw enough water to drink, and no matter how many wells they tried digging nearby, none yielded fresh water – only ocean salt water.
 One man, Wang Quan, worked hard every day to carry water to feed his little plot of root vegetables.
 He was very poor, but never complained, and freely shared everything he owned with his neighbors.